 What is the nature of students' understanding of physics?
 How does this understanding evolve with time?
 Why is physics so hard?
+Does a physics course improve scientific reasoning skills?
 These are some of the questions investigated by the Physics Education Research group.
-Research includes: cognitive origins of scientific misconceptions, hierarchical structure of physics knowledge, and meta-cognitive factors in learning physics.
-There is also research in computational models of student understanding, including the use of neural networks, as well as modeling of group learning.
+Research includes: cognitive origins of scientific misconceptions, hierarchical structure of physics knowledge, and student learning in upper level and graduate courses.
+There is also research in computational models of student understanding and apply these to computer-based learning projects.
 The building and rigorous analysis of educational assessments, in order to more accurately measure and model student understanding, is also an active area of investigation.